phuoc362/Lifted/README.md

 # Lifted
+Compared to re-alignment approaches, liftover is a more rapid and costeffective solution.
+To further increase the accuracy of liftover and avoid misleading results, we implemented a three-step procedure to remove problematic regions (1) and ensure a more robust conversion between reference genome assemblies.

-1. Lifted là công cụ
+Lifted là công cụ
-2. mục đích của tool
+mục đích của tool